dohyunlee7/Medicaid-Managed-Care-Expansion/README.md

 All data is stored within `Input_Data`

 - `CMS_64_report`
-  - Stores PDF versions of CMS-64 reports from 1997 to 2023
+  - Stores Excel sheets of CMS-64 reports from 1997 to 2023
   - Variables for spending and utilization extracted from these reports

 - `Inflation_BLS`